awsdocs/aws-lambda-developer-guide/doc_source/API_EventSourceMappingConfiguration.md

 # EventSourceMappingConfiguration<a name="API_EventSourceMappingConfiguration"></a>

-Describes mapping between an Amazon Kinesis stream and a Lambda function\.
+Describes mapping between an Amazon Kinesis or DynamoDB stream and a Lambda function\.

 ## Contents<a name="API_EventSourceMappingConfiguration_Contents"></a>